sarkarchandan/ROSCrypto/README.md

 # ROSCrypto

 #### This is a C++ prototypical implementation for a simple example of cryptography, built using some of the basic building blocks of [ROS](http://www.ros.org "Robot Operating System").
 The encryption and decryption methods are adopted from a simplified version of [Hill cipher](https://en.wikipedia.org/wiki/Hill_cipher "A polygraphic substitution cipher").
+In addition to the native ROS implementation, a separate Docker implementation is also created for the project which, uses the [Docker images for the ROS](https://hub.docker.com/_/ros "Docker images for the ROS") Melodic Morenia.

 #### In the sender node, a plain text message is transformed into an std::vector\<int32_t> with the help of ASCII value of each character.
 Some of the punctuation symbols are ignored for the sake of simplicity.
 A matrix of order 3xn is constructed from the vector such that each consecutive set of three numbers becomes a column vector in the matrix.
 A chosen encryption key matrix of order 3x3 is then multiplied with the generated 3xn matrix in order to derive the cipher matrix.
 The sender node publishes the cipher in a flattened serialized form with a pre-agreed ROS [Topic](http://wiki.ros.org/Topics "Topics are named buses over which nodes exchange messages").